Adroiti/docs-for-code-review-tools/RuboCop/Metrics-LineLength.md

-Pattern: Metrics/LineLength
+Pattern: Line is too long

 Issue: -

 ## Description

 This cop checks the length of lines in the source code.
 The maximum length is configurable.

 ## Default configuration